 1. Locate the rooted offsets around the base of the plant.
 Carefully scrape away the soil from around the base of the offsets and look for small, pale pink or white roots.

 2. Insert the blade of a gardening knife into the soil midway between the parent plant and the rooted offset.
 Slide the blade through the soil to sever the connecting root.

 3. Etch out a 2-inch (5 cm) radius in the soil around the base of the rooted offset using the tip of your gardening knife.
-Dig down along the radial line to a 5-inch depth using a small handheld spade.
+Dig down along the radial line to a 5-inch (12.5 cm) depth using a small handheld spade.

 4. Insert the blade of the handheld spade at an angle underneath the rooted offset.
 Carefully pry it loose from the soil and remove it.
-Fill in the hole left by the offshoot to protect the parent plant's roots.
+Fill in the hole left by the offset to protect the parent plant's roots.

 6. Place the potted Zebra Plant offset where it will receive bright, diffuse light and temperatures above 68 °F (20 °), such as in a glasshouse, cold frame or indoors near a south-facing window.